ligato/docs/docs/user-guide/config-files.md

 ---

-**Conf file location**
+**Individual conf file location**

-Using per-plugin flags or env variables will override the conf file directory options.
+Using per-plugin flags or env variables will override the conf file directory option.

 If the etcd conf file location is `/opt/vpp-agent/dev/etcd.conf`, then start the VPP agent with the etcd conf file flag of `--etcd-config=` like so:
 ```bash